 3. Ways Save on Food When Traveling by making Microwave Meals

 Some hotels provide a microwave in the room or even in the lobby in the breakfast area that you can use to heat food.
-We have also found an inexpensive small microwave can you far more than the cost of purchasing one.
-The smaller ones will fit in a roll on size suitcase.
-While I wouldn’t personally fly with one I think they are great for road trip during longer stays to save money.
+We have also found an inexpensive small microwave that can you far more than the cost of purchasing one.
+The smaller ones will fit in a roll-on size suitcase.
+While I wouldn’t personally fly with the one I think they are great for a road trip during longer stays to save money.
 These Microwave Meals are cheap affordable options while traveling.
-Think Hot dogs, Ribs, Prepackaged meals and soups.
-Easy mac- Honestly some of my kids favorite meals.
+Think Hot dogs, Ribs, Prepackaged meals, and soups.
+Easy mac- Honestly some of my kid’s favorite meals.

 *Tip: My kids sometimes need a filling snack at night.
 We keep Idahoan Instant potatoes in our duffle bag that we use for 1nt stays.
 We don’t bring the microwave in during 1nt stays but you can use hot tap water or run just water through the in-room coffee machine to heat water.
 Then add the instant potatoes.
 We use the cups usually available in the room but make sure you pack spoons or forks.

 4. Upgrade to Club Level

 Some resorts offer Club level rooms that you can either pay for or maybe give as part of your hotel status.
 Club lounges can provide breakfast afternoon snacks and even evening hors d’oeuvres, heavy enough for a light dinner.
 Think Cheese and fruit trays and 2-3 hot items sometimes pasta dishes or Chicken tenders, wings, potstickers, or other filling snacks.
 Honestly, I enjoy it more than a dinner entrée.